OtisIrachi/AlexaX10HomeControl/README.md

 # AlexaX10IR
 ***WEBSITE UNDER DEVELOPMENT***  STAY TUNED!

-X10 Control with Alexa.
-Send X10 and IR Commands with ESPAlexa and ESP8266
+Control X10 and IR devices using Alexa with voice commands, or remotely using a smart phone via a web page.

 This is a simple Home and Media Center controller using an ESP8266 WiFi Module and an 0.96" oLED Display.
+X10 commands are transmitted with the X10 PowerLine module.
 Several Libraries will need to be loaded to support this project:

 https://github.com/ThingPulse/esp8266-oled-ssd1306/